alexlawrence/reznik/README.md

 For most cases using command line tool is sufficient.
 Just call *node reznik* with the following options (in the format *-option=value*):

 * **basePath**: The base path to all JavaScript files and starting point from which module ids are generated. *(required)*
-* **flatten**: Flag to indicate whether all implicit dependencies should be resolved.
+* **flattened**: Flag to indicate whether all implicit dependencies should be resolved resulting in a additional flattened list.
 Makes it easier for an application to decide which scripts to include *(optional, true/false, default: false)*
+* **inverted**: Flag to indicate whether the result should contain an inverted list of all dependencies *(optional, true/false, default: false)*
 * **verify**: Flag to indicate whether to perform code analysis.
 Currently implemented: missing dependencies check, circular dependencies check *(optional, true/false, default: false)*
-* **output**: Output type of the list to generate *(optional, json/xml/plain, default: json)*
+* **output**: Output type of the list to generate *(optional, json/plain, default: json)*

 Example command line call:

-    node reznik -basePath=/projects/website/javascripts -flatten=true -verify=true -output=xml
+    node reznik -basePath=/projects/website/javascripts -flattened=true -inverted=false -verify=true -output=plain

 ###Code usage